How to set up and configure the Linkbreakers MCP server

 • The Linkbreakers MCP server runs at https://mcp.linkbreakers.com

-• Setup takes under 5 minutes - just create a workspace token and configure your AI client
+• Setup takes under 5 minutes - just add the server URL and sign in with your Linkbreakers account via OAuth

 • No installation required - use the hosted server